Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 Refresh the Block Explorer page in your browser displaying the target test account.

 The updated balance reflects the transaction completed using MetaMask.

-## Use Remix

-You can connect your nodes to [Remix](http://remix.ethereum.org) by using the [GoQuorum Plugin](../../Reference/RemixPlugin/Overview.md).
-Follow the instructions for activating the remix plugin in [Getting Started](../../Reference/RemixPlugin/GettingStarted.md), using the GoQuorum and Tessera URLs in the [Private transactions](#private-transactions) section.

-## Use Cakeshop

-Cakeshop allows you to perform transactions directly via the UI.

-1. Open <http://localhost:8999> in your browser.
-1. Go to the **Contracts** tab and **Deploy** the contract registry.
-1. Go to the **Sandbox**, select the `SimpleStorage` sample contract from the Contract Library, and deploy with `Private For` set to the second node's public key (`QfeDAys9MPDs2XHExtc84jKGHxZg/aj52DTh0vtA3Xc=`).
-1. Return to the main Cakeshop page, go to the **Contracts** tab again, and you should be able to see the contract you just deployed.
-1. Interact with it from there, and switch between nodes using the dropdown in the top right corner of the page.

 ## Smart contract and dapp usage